yirvine/Pop-Music-Trend-Analysis/README.md

 > This README is generated from a Jupyter Notebook.
 The code blocks and figures represent an interactive analysis.
+For full, executable versions of the original notebooks, see the [raw-notebooks](./raw-notebooks) folder in the project root.

 # Pop Music Trend Analysis – PySpark & Machine Learning